2gis/MapGL-Android/README.md

 }
 ```

-## Running example app
+## Running the demo app

-To run the example app, clone this Git repository and add your API key to the [local.properties](https://developer.android.com/studio/build#properties-files) file in your project:
+To run the demo app, clone this Git repository and add your API key to the [local.properties](https://developer.android.com/studio/build#properties-files) file in your project:

 ```
 apiKey=YOUR_API_KEY